Dear reader of ADxS.org, please excuse the disruption.

 • Urticaria (hives): OR = 1.39

 We also find it interesting that inflammation is often accompanied by greatly increased adenosine levels.34 At the same time, A2A and A3 receptors are overexpressed in lymphocytes in chronic autoimmune rheumatic diseases.
 A2A and A3 agonists inhibited the activation of NF-κB, the release of typical proinflammatory cytokines and the concentration of metalloproteinases, which are involved in the inflammatory reactions in chronic autoimmune rheumatic diseases.35 Adenosine inhibits dopamine, particularly in the striatum and other brain regions relevant to ADHD.
-In this respect, it is at least theoretically conceivable that inflammation could also cause ADHD symptoms through an increased adenosine level.
+In this respect, it is at least theoretically conceivable that inflammation could also cause ADHD symptoms due to increased adenosine levels.
 More about adenosine at Adenosine In the chapter Neurological aspects.

 11. Infectious diseases - 31.2 % (compared to 25.9 %)